Context

 Pros

-- Minimize Platforms: Dependabot is built into GitHub—no additional service to sign up for, configure, or maintain.
-This aligns perfectly with the principle of "Minimize Platforms, Maximize Velocity."
+- Less Is More: Dependabot is built into GitHub—no additional service to sign up for, configure, or maintain.
 Zero external dependencies means one less thing to manage.

 - Battle-Tested Familiarity: I've used Dependabot extensively throughout my career across dozens of repositories.
 The mental model is already internalized—no learning curve, no surprises.